 How to cash out crypto without paying taxes in Canada

 Want to know how to avoid tax on cryptocurrency in Canada?
 You can't outright avoid all your taxes - but there are a few ways to reduce your tax bill down by a sizeable amount!
-You can see our complete guide to avoiding crypto tax, but in short:
+You can see our complete guide to avoiding crypto tax in Canada, but in short:

 Invest in an RSP